-Concerns assessed as being at lower tier Targeted Help level for complex early help concerns will be triaged and managed by the Family Help front door.
+- ✓ Concerns assessed as being at lower tier Targeted Help level for complex early help concerns will be triaged and managed by the Family Help front door. - ✓ Upper tier Targeted Help as well as immediate and significant risk of harm will be triaged and managed by the Cheshire East Consultation Service (ChECS).